pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ##<a id='tkgi-rpd'></a> RPD Topology with NSX

-The recommended production deployment (RPD) topology represents the VMware-recommended configuration to run production workloads in Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX.
+The recommended production deployment (RPD) topology represents the VMware-recommended configuration to run production workloads in {{  vars.product }} on vSphere with NSX.

 <p class="note"><strong>Note</strong>: The RPD differs depending on whether you are using vSAN or not.</p>

 ###<a id='tkgi-rpd-vsan'></a> RPD with vSAN

-The RPD for Tanzu Kubernetes Grid Integrated Edition with vSAN storage requires 12 ESXi hosts.
+The RPD for {{  vars.product }} with vSAN storage requires 12 ESXi hosts.
 The diagram below shows the topology for this deployment.

 <img src="images/nsxt/pks-vs-nsxt-rpd-vsan.png" alt="RPD for TKGI with vSAN">